sparkfunX/Satellite_Transceiver_Function_Board__Swarm_M138/docs/troubleshooting_tips.md

 * By default, the modem power is turned off
 * Modem power can be enabled by pulling the **PWR_EN** pin high
     * **PWR_EN** is connected to the MicroMod Processor - the exact pin depends on which Main Board and Processor Board are being used.
-Please see the table in the **Hardware Overview** section for more details
+Please see the table in the **Product Manual - Hardware Overview** section for more details
 * Modem power can be disabled by pulling the **PWR_EN** pin low or leaving it unconnected
 * The **EN** split pad jumper can be soldered closed to permanently enable modem power